Actindo-AG/Documentation/POS/Integration/01_ConfigureWarehouse.md

 3. Enter a name for the new warehouse group in the *Designation* field.

-4. Select a group type in the *Group type* drop-down list.
+4. Click the *Group type* drop-down list and select a group type.
-  For detailed information, see [User Interface Warehouse](/Warehouse/UserInterface/00_UserInterface.md).
+  For detailed information, see [User Interface Warehouse](/RetailSuiteWarehousing/UserInterface/00_UserInterface.md).

 5. Click the [SAVE] button.